Business Continuity Planning and GRC: Building a Resilient Company

 • Departments that are core to your business operations.

-• People that would take the lead in responding to incidents.
+• People who would take the lead in responding to incidents.

 • Products or Services (based on revenue or other criteria) that would impact your organization’s reputation and profitability the most.